mathyouf/ranked-aesthetic-scorer/README.md

 ### Toloka
 Idea: Use [inter-rater reliability coefficient](https://en.wikipedia.org/wiki/Inter-rater_reliability) as a metric to be directly guessed by the model

+> Reliable raters agree with the "official" rating of a performance.
+> Reliable raters agree with each other about the exact ratings to be awarded.
+> Reliable raters agree about which performance is better and which is worse.

+> Reliable raters behave like independent witnesses.
+They demonstrate their independence by disagreeing slightly.
+This behavior can be evaluated by the Rasch model.

 ### Reddit
 Idea: Compare posts which were posted within an hour of each other in the time of day